SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 #### Configuration

-The connection factory used in this example was configured in Section 3.4 Step 3 – Connecting to Solace JMS provider.
+The connection factory used in this example was configured in section [Connecting to Solace JMS provider](#step-3–connecting-to-solace-jms-provider).
 In addition to the connection factory, we must configure a JMS destination for sending reply messages.

 Steps to create a JCA administered object (of type Queue)

-Step 1 - Edit the Solace Resource Adapter definition in the ‘resource-adapters:4.0’ subsystem of the JBoss application server configuration and add a new admin-object entry:
+Step 1 - Edit the Solace Resource Adapter definition in the ‘resource-adapters’ subsystem of the JBoss application server configuration and add a new admin-object entry:

 ```xml
 <resource-adapter id="com.solacesystems.ra">